-We recommend the Authority to require the County provide service reports more frequently with the County, and provide specific guidelines on what is considered as supportive services.
+The Authority was recommended to require the County provide service reports more frequently, and to work with the County in providing specific guidelines on what is considered as supportive services.
 Also, it is recommended that the Authority be more communicative to the grantor about the situation.